Learn why leading HR professionals trust ekincare! Read more

 The good news is that this condition can be prevented by making simple lifestyle changes.
 The key pillars that one can focus on while making those changes are:

 It is vital to exercise and be physically active during the day to keep the body functioning at its best.
-Starting small and taking consistent efforts helps see better results.
+Starting small and making consistent efforts helps see better results.
 Even if you are unable to go to a gym or run, you can carve out time to stretch, and get involved in physical activities like yoga or a brisk walk every day.
 Exercise helps our body muscles gain strength and regulate hormones.
 It is also a great antidote to reduce stress and gain balance in aspects related to work and life.
 In short, it's a win-win situation!

 Diet is also a major factor contributing to controlling hypertension.
 It is essential to reduce and control the amount of sodium consumption in everyday meals, and to limit processed foods.
 Keeping sugary drinks, sweets, high-fat meats and dairy products at a minimum helps a great deal.